Transfer Student Info

 - The Psychology Department does NOT accept AP Statistics for a Behavioral Statistics course.

-- We do not accept any other AP courses/tests for the Psyc major.
+- We do not accept any other AP courses/tests for the Psychological Science major.

 - For more information on AP courses, see the Undergraduate Advising Services website.

-For further information regarding specific requirements for non-psychology major/minors, please visit their website and or contact the program director/department chair.
+For further information regarding specific requirements for non-psychological science major/minors, please visit their website and or contact the program director/department chair.

 Prerequisites are in effect for everyone, regardless of major/minor.
 Please see the current course description for a list of prerequisites required for each class.